Cleverbot

-Cleverbot is a chatterbot web application that uses machine learning techniques to have conversations with humans.
+Cleverbot is a chatterbot web application.
 It was created by British AI scientist Rollo Carpenter and launched in October 2008.
 It was preceded by Jabberwacky, a chatbot project that began in 1988 and went online in 1997.
 In its first decade, Cleverbot held several thousand conversations with Carpenter and his associates.
 Since launching on the web, the number of conversations held has exceeded 150 million.
 Besides the web application, Cleverbot is also available as an iOS, Android, and Windows Phone app.

 Operation

 Cleverbot's responses are not pre-programmed because it learns from human input: Humans type into the box below the Cleverbot logo and the system finds all keywords or an exact phrase matching the input.
 After searching through its saved conversations, it responds to the input by finding how a human responded to that input when it was asked, in part or in full, by Cleverbot.

 Cleverbot participated in a formal Turing test at the 2011 Techniche festival at the Indian Institute of Technology Guwahati on 3 September 2011.
 Out of the 1334 votes cast, Cleverbot was judged to be 59.3% human, compared to the rating of 63.3% human achieved by human participants.
 A score of 50.05% or higher is often considered to be a passing grade.
 The software running for the event had to handle just 1 or 2 simultaneous requests, whereas online Cleverbot is usually talking to around 10,000 to 50,000 people at once.